brynmathias/casual-markdown-cv/resume.md

 ### Faculty (Various Roles Currently Principal Engineer, 2019 - present)

+During my time at faculty I have been responsabile for the delivery and technical work on a varity of consultancy projects which range from system builds to strategy, some highlights of projects are included below.

 * First client facing engineer
-  * Grew the team to approx 30 engineers before the team was re-orgainsed to business unit reporting lines
+  * Grew the customer facing engineering team to approx 30 engineers before the team was re-orgainsed to business unit reporting lines
-  * Responsible for creating the engineering progression framework, and have grown several engineers from L1 to Lead
+  * Responsible for creating the engineering progression framework, and have mentored and managed several engineers from L1 to Lead

 ### Noteable projects:
 #### NHS Covid response